 “I beseech you therefore brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.”
 Romans 12:1

 “Walk in the Spirit and you shall not fulfill the lusts of the flesh.”
 Galatians 5:16

 “Be not drunk with wine...but be filled with the Spirit.”
 Ephesians 5:18

-We believe that God ordained marriage in creation (Genesis 2:22-24) to be a sacred relationship between one man and one woman (Ephesians 5:22-30, Titus 1:6) intended for the duration of their life together (Matthew 5:32, Mark 10:9) to bear a visible witness to the relationship of Christ and the Church (Ephesians 5:32-33, 1 Peter 3:1-7) through oneness, love and submission.
+We believe that God ordained marriage at creation (Genesis 2:22-24) to be a sacred relationship between one man and one woman (Ephesians 5:22-30, Titus 1:6) intended for the duration of their life together (Matthew 5:32, Mark 10:9) to bear a visible witness to the relationship of Christ and the Church (Ephesians 5:32-33, 1 Peter 3:1-7) through oneness, love, and submission.